neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 How it works:
-1. subDAO member submits the proposal to subDAO pre-propose module, which takes the proposal message and wraps it in a TimelockProposal message.
+1. subDAO member submits the proposal to subDAO pre-propose module, which takes the proposal message and wraps it in a `TimelockProposal` message.
 2. subDAO members vote for the proposal and...
-3. it gets executed, which means that Timelock contract
+3. it gets executed, which means that timelock contract
    1. locks the subDAO proposal,
    2. creates a new overrule proposal in the overrule pre-propose module of main DAO.
 4. Main DAO members vote for the overrule proposal.
 5. Overrule proposal is executed and subDAO proposal is rejected.

+Simplified schema:
 ```
                                                   subDAO members
                                                         │